togiberlin/roomy/README.md

-# hotel_room_booker
+# HK Room Finder App
-A hotel booking software, written in Ruby on Rails
+A hotel booking app, written in Ruby on Rails